openframeworks/ofSite/documentation/math/ofMath_functions.markdown

 d The end point of the curve.
 t an offset along the curve, normalized between 0 and 1.

-Returns: A ofPoint on the curve.
+Returns: A glm::vec3 on the curve.